Christ-Mind-Teachings/cmi-gatsby/src/sources/wom/early/com.md

 Indeed.
 That is the truth of who you are.
 Hmm.
 Thank you for providing an excellent example for those who will read these things.

----

-## Question One

-[*Question*](/t/wom/early/com/q1/) Jeshua I’d like for you to address two sentences that I keep hearing in my mind as we go through this, directly out of your *Course in Miracles*.
-The first sentence is: “Never tell your brother that he is what you would not want to be”.
-And the second one is: “Words are but symbols of symbols and therefore twice removed from reality.”
-Would you elaborate on those two?
-{: .omit}